FluBBaOfWard/NitroSwan/README.md

 	Save Settings: Save the current settings (and internal EEPROM).
 	Reset Game: Reset the currently running game.

-### Options:
+### Options

 	Controller:
 		Autofire: Select if you want autofire.
 		Controller: 2P start a 2 player game.
 		Swap A/B: Swap which NDS button is mapped to which WS button.
 	Display:
-		Mono Palette: Here you can select the palette for B & W games.
 		Gamma: Lets you change the gamma ("brightness").
+		Contrast: Lets you change the contrast.
+		B&W Palette: Here you can select the palette for B & W games.
 	Machine Settings:
 		Machine: Select the emulated machine.
 		Select WS Bios: Load a real WS Bios.